evilmartians/mono/README.md

 ---

-**Get your [Martian Grotesk free trial](https://romanshamin.gumroad.com/l/martian-grotesk-font) on Gumroad or [buy it on MyFonts](https://www.myfonts.com/collections/martian-grotesk-font-martian-fonts).**
+**Get your [Martian Grotesk free trial](https://romanshamin.gumroad.com/l/martian-grotesk-font) on Gumroad or [buy it on MyFonts](https://www.myfonts.com/collections/martian-grotesk-font-martian-fonts) to support Mono development.**

 ---